vegasgurl0803/Elk-Stack-Project-1/README.md

 This copies the playbook files to the correct place.
 Next, you must create a hosts file to specify which VMs to run each playbook on.
 Run the commands below:

-$ cd /etc/ansible
-$ cat > hosts <<EOF
-[webservers]
-10.0.0.5
-10.0.0.6

-[elk]
-10.0.0.8
-EOF

 After this, the commands below run the playbook:

-$ cd /etc/ansible
 $ ansible-playbook install_elk.yml elk
-$ ansible-playbook install_filebeat.yml webservers
-$ ansible-playbook install_metricbeat.yml webservers

 To verify success, wait five minutes to give ELK time to start up.
-Then, run: curl http://10.0.0.8:5601.
+Then, run: curl http://10.0.0.5:5601.
 This is the address of Kibana.
 If the installation succeeded, this command should print HTML to the console.